-In the modern world of today, you might not think to add a visit to a library to your travel list.
+In the modern world today, you might not think to add a visit to a library to your travel list.
 However, this might be one of the best ideas for travel activities.
-Some of the libraries out there are simply spectacular and we don’t even know it.
-They are excellent photo opportunities.
-Here are a few libraries around the world that you must visit:
+Some of the libraries out there are simply exquisite, and if you don’t visit, you’ll never know… Most of them are also excellent photo opportunities just waiting for you and your camera to discover:

 If you love an “all white on white” clean look in décor, this is for you.
 Again a person with a fear of heights might not appreciate its interior.
 I will never be able to explore the whole library, but it is impressive: All 8 floors.